• Skip to primary navigation

 7. The crushed red pepper only adds a little heat.
 Adjust up or down for your taste.

-8. The salt level can easily get out of hand on a recipe like this.
-I suggested lower-sodium soy sauce and did not add any more salt unless you are sure you need it near the end of cooking.
+8. The salt level in a recipe like this can easily become excessive.
+I suggested using lower-sodium soy sauce and not adding any more salt unless you are sure you need it near the end of cooking.

 9. I like roasted sesame seeds and some slices of green onion.